citiususc/voila/README.md

 # are optimized during the inference
 pseudoInputs = matrix(seq(min(x), max(x), len = noInducingPoints), ncol = 1)

 # Create the kernels defining the behaviour of the gaussian processes.
-The
-# hyperparameters of the kernels are optimized during the inference process.
-# Create a Rational Quadratic Kernel for the drift
+# Create a Rational Quadratic Kernel for the drift with some initial values for
+# the hyperparameters.
+These hyperparameters will be optimized during the
+# inference process.
 driftKer = sde_kernel("rq_kernel",
                        list('amplitude' = functionsUncertainty,
                             'alpha' = 1,